 Well, I didn’t.

-Until my friend, Carole, from Garden Up Green contacted me and asked if I’d like to join in for a creative challenge using Coca-Cola as the theme.
+Until a friend contacted me and asked if I’d like to join in for a creative challenge using Coca-Cola as the theme.

 I gave it some thought for more than a few days, but couldn’t come up with a thing.